Johnny Galecki Says He Has ‘A Personal Hope’ To Return To ‘The Conners’ For Season 2

 “I know he loves doing the show,” The Conners star said of Galecki.
 “I love having him.
 We have a magical time together.”

-While The Conners has not been officially renewed by ABC for a second season, The Inquisitr previously shared that the show is nearing a Season 2 renewal deal The second season of The Conners will reportedly consist of 13 episodes, which is up from the 11-episode first season.
+While The Conners has not been officially renewed by ABC for a second season, The Inquisitr previously shared that the show is nearing a Season 2 renewal deal.
+The second season of The Conners will reportedly consist of 13 episodes, which is up from the 11-episode first season.